-http://pvcc.edu/programs\study/certificate/cert\health\information\management.php
+http://pvcc.edu/programs_study/certificate/cert_health_information_management.php

-Licensed Practical Nursing
+Practical Nursing Certificate

-Purpose: This 11-month program is designed to prepare selected students to qualify as contributing members of the health team, rendering direct patient care as beginning practitioners of practical nursing in a variety of health service facilities.
+Purpose: This program is designed to prepare selected students to qualify as contributing members of the health care team, rendering direct patient care as beginning practitioners of practical nursing in a variety of health service facilities.
 Upon successful completion of the curriculum, students will be eligible to take the National Council Licensure Examination leading to licensure as a practical nurse (LPN).